drewhart/geonomics_docs/sphinx_dir/doc.rst

 Init
 ^^^^

-There are four different types of :py:`Scapes` that can be created.
+There are four different types of :py:`Layers` that can be created.
 The parameters for each are explained in the next four subsections.

 """"""